CodeReviewDAO/dxd_codereview/Reviews/354 - 1.4.2 Upgrades to Uniswap/2 - Test Upgrades/README.md

 ### `CasperLabs-UniswapV2-Core`

 This part of the project meets the acceptance criteria.
 Code repo is available, test scripts have been written and included in the repository, and CI Actions are active.
 Source code is well written and has a sufficient amount of code-level documentation.
-The reviewer reported a minor typo that needs to be fixed, and after that, there will be no issues with this repository.
+The reviewer reported a minor typo and OP fixed them.

 ### `CasperLabs-UniswapV2-Router`

-This part of the project does not meet the acceptance criteria.
-The code repository is available, and test scripts have been written and included in the repository, but the tests can't be executed without errors.
+This part of the project meets the acceptance criteria.
+Code repo is available, test scripts have been written and included in the repository, and CI Actions are active.
 Source code is well written and has a sufficient amount of code-level documentation.
-The reviewer reported a minor typo that needs to be fixed, and after that, there will be no issues with this repository.
+The reviewer reported some minor typos and reported some necessary changes to install instructions.
+OP fixed the reported issues.

 # Final Conclusion

-The reviewer recommends that this submission should FAIL as it fails to execute tests on one of the repositories.
-This is the final milestone of the proposal, and this milestone is related to tests, and tests should run without errors as a part of acceptance criteria too.
+The project is well structured and documented in detail, along with usage and installation instructions.
+Low-level code documentation is well enough.
+The project meets the acceptance criteria of the milestone.
+The reviewer recommends that this submission should PASS.

 # Recommendation

-Recommendation | FAIL
+Recommendation | PASS
 ------------ | -------------